kuria31/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving files beginning with upper case
+deleting files endding with ~